 Is mechanical breakdown insurance worth it?

 MBIs can be worth it if you want to spread out payments over time or if you prefer to work with an insurance provider.
-As with any insurance, you might not ever have to use your MBI, but if you do it will save you thousands of dollars.
+As with any insurance, you might not ever have to use your MBI policy — but if you do, it could save you thousands of dollars.
 If you know you can't afford to pay for an expensive mechanical breakdown repair, MBI might be the way to go.

-Remember, a salesperson at a car dealership will likely pressure you into buying an extended warranty the same day you buy your car.
-Don't let them push you into this decision — you do not have to purchase either an extended auto warranty or mechanical breakdown insurance the same day as your car.
-Weigh the pros and cons of each option before deciding to buy mechanical breakdown insurance or an extended auto warranty.
+Remember, a salesperson at a car dealership is likely to pressure you into buying an extended warranty the day you buy your car.
+Don't let them push you into this decision — you don’t have to purchase either an extended auto warranty or MBI coverage the same day you get your car.
+Weigh the pros and cons of each option before deciding which coverage to buy.

 You’re signed up